Fierce pussy

-Lesbian feminist art activist collective fierce pussy was founded in 1991 in New York City.
+Fierce pussy (stylised in lower case as fierce pussy) is a lesbian feminist art activist collective founded in 1991 in New York City.
 It is committed to art action in association with the AIDS Coalition to Unleash Power.
-The group uses lower case letters for their name in part because it is non-hierarchical. fierce pussy, as a collective, speaks of themselves as a singular person.
-This is consistent in an interview on their 2018-19 window installation at the Leslie-Lohman Museum of Art.
-In the interview, fierce pussy states that "you don't need to refer to us as individual artists, all responses from our side are by fierce pussy.
+The group uses lower case letters for their name in part because it is non-hierarchical.
+Fierce pussy, as a collective, speaks of themselves as a singular person, stating that "you don't need to refer to us as individual artists, all responses from our side are by fierce pussy.
 We are fierce pussy."

 Background

-In 1991, a group of New York City lesbians formed 'fierce pussy' to address issues of lesbian identity and visibility.
+In 1991, a group of New York City lesbian and bisexual women formed 'fierce pussy' to address issues of queer women's identity and visibility.
 All of its members were involved in AIDS Coalition To Unleash Power (ACT UP) to fight the AIDS pandemic.
 Low-tech and low budget, the collective responded to the urgency of those years, using readily available resources: old typewriters, found photographs, their own baby pictures, and the printing supplies and equipment accessible in their day jobs.

-Originally fierce pussy was composed of a fluid and often shifting cadre of dykes including Pam Brandt, Jean Carlomusto, Donna Evans, Alison Froling, and Suzanne Wright.
-Many other women came to an occasional meeting, and joined in to wheat paste, stencil and sticker.
+Originally fierce pussy was composed of a fluid and often shifting cadre of lesbians including Pam Brandt, Jean Carlomusto, Donna Evans, Alison Froling, and Suzanne Wright.
+Other women came to an occasional meeting, and joined in to wheat paste, stencil and sticker.
 Since 2008, four of the original core members—Nancy Brooks Brody, Joy Episalla, Zoe Leonard, and Carrie Yamaoka—continue to work together.

-One of fierce pussy's more well-known projects was the use of wheat-pasted posters and crack-and-peel stickers that were interspersed throughout New York City.
-In addition, their other projects included re-designing the bathroom at the Gay and Lesbian Center, a greeting card campaign, a video public service announcement, a moving billboard truck, and renaming the street signs along the New York City Gay Pride route in 1991 after prominent lesbian heroines.
+One of fierce pussy's projects was the use of wheat-pasted posters and crack-and-peel stickers that were interspersed throughout New York City.
+Other projects included re-designing the bathroom at the Gay and Lesbian Center, a greeting card campaign, a video public service announcement, a moving billboard truck, and renaming the street signs along the New York City Gay Pride route in 1991 after prominent lesbian heroines.
 Since 2008, their work has appeared in various installations and exhibitions in New York City.
 Their site specific installation, "For The Record", was part of the exhibit Greater New York in 2015.